bgotthold-usgs/pipeline_USNVC/README.md

 ```
 {
   "source_data": any
-  "row_identifier": unique string
+  "row_id": unique string
 }
 ```
-- The row_identifier is a string key provided by the developer
+- The row_id is a string key provided by the developer
 - The full schema validation run against each document is as follows.
 ```
 {